 Up to 25 Fellowships are awarded to entering students each year in a highly competitive application process.
+You may appy for the PILF Program with your UMass Law application.
 The Fellowship includes a 50% scholarship for both tuition and fees in exchange for a commitment to practice public interest law for four years upon graduation.
 Participation in various public service programs while enrolled at the law school is required.
 These requirements include performing 200 hours of community service while enrolled and participating in various co-curricular events each semester.

 Through UMass Law's extensive network of public interest law placements, PILF students have numerous opportunities to get "real life experience" in a field that is of interest to them.
 We offer a wide variety of programs through which students may get placed in an internship or externship, which will expand their knowledge and provide them with invaluable experience.

 - public interest summer stipends

 - traditional internship opportunities

 UMass Law students have been placed in public interest placements including, but not limited to, the following: